developmentation/logicstudio.ai/public/documentation/bugs and features.md

 ## Node.js backend
 - Test and better integrate the ApiError and apiErrorHandler
 - Add in an optinal logger to track known issues and failures

+## Completed Features (DONE)
+- User request: Make the GitHub card process a URL into owner/repo (2025-01-20)
+- Experimental: Permit multiple connections to the same input, with the last output update overwriting the input.